deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/use-any-font/readme.txt

 1. Activate the use-any-font plugin through the 'Plugins' menu in WordPress.
 1. Get the API key and verify it (Needed to connect to server for font conversion).
 1. Select Use Any Font under Settings
-1. Upload your font.
+1. Upload your custom font.
 1. Assign your font to element.
-1. You can also assign the font directly from wordpress page/post editor.
+1. You can also assign the custom font directly from wordpress page/post editor.
 1. Your fonts are working in your site now.
 1. You may refer to Screenshots tab for visual instructions.